JoanneGuandaru/Adidas-Sales-Analysis/README.md

  Which products and stores were driving performance.
  The best months for sales and those that showed a decline.
  Sales trends across different periods.
- The best and worstperforming stores and products in each region.
+ The best and worst performing stores and products in each region.
  Recommendations for maximizing profits and improving sales strategies.

  Key Insights